hflicka/example-mlms/passing arguments/README.md

 by quotes which, in turn, must be properly escaped when being passed on the command line.

-The Windows shell and Bash use Backslashes to escape quotes.
+The Windows shell and Bash use backslashes to escape quotes.

 Windows shell example: